Things to do

 Please note: The Tree Top Trail is not suitable for pushchairs or wheelchairs however, there is a connecting path from start to finish.

-There are also two imaginative play areas close to the Visitor Centre.
+There are two imaginative play areas close to the Visitor Centre.
 The Adventure Play Area, designed especially for older children, includes a zip slide, huge space net, climbing boulder, and a fortress of towers and crossings with a long tube slide.
 Younger children will be enthralled in the Castle and Sandworks area with its gentle slides and swings, all set inside a safe sand area so don’t forget to bring your bucket and spade too!

 Are you brave enough to come face-to-face with the Gruffalo?